 The main purpose of the examination is not to test you for factual information, but to evaluate your ability to apply scientific reasoning to the solution of nutrition problems.
 There may not be any single "right answer" to the questions posed to you.
 The Committee members are often more interested in the reasoning process you use to develop an answer than in the answer itself.
 Once the Committee is appointed you are advised to meet with the individual members to discuss their philosophy and general expectations regarding the Qualifying Examination.
-Also, you should have some idea of the members' areas of research, and you certainly may request some suggested reading materials from each Committee members at least once.
+Also, you should have some idea of the members' areas of research, and you certainly may request some suggested reading materials from each Committee member.
+After the examination date is set, you should contact the individual Committee members at least once.
 It's a good idea to meet with each member in person about 4 weeks prior to the exam to discuss their expectations, especially if you have never met them before; this will allow you to be more comfortable the day of the exam.